ssrp/CS4347_ASC_BaselineModel/README.md

 # CS4347_ASC_BaselineModel

-This repo is dedicated to the Group Project of CS4347 course.
+This repo is dedicated to CS4347 Group Project.
 We will be updating the repository with the baseline models very soon.